eslint-stylistic/eslint-stylistic/docs/guide/why.md

 This behavior is [mandatory](https://github.com/prettier/prettier/issues/3468) due to the fundamental nature of their approach.

-With stylistic rules in ESLint, we are able to achieve similar formatting compatibility while retaining the original code style that reflects the authors/teams' intentions, and apply fixes in one-go.
+With stylistic rules in ESLint, we are able to achieve similar formatting compatibility while retaining the original code style that reflects the authors/teams' intentions, and apply fixes in one go.

 This project is maintained for those who care about such details and want to have full control of the code style.